Wheelchair rental! "Stay Active and Mobile with Convenient Wheelchair Rental Options!"

 What Is the Difference Between Knee Immobilizers and Knee Braces?

-Knee immobilizers: These are used after the initial weeks following surgery.
-They are recommended for injuries or surgeries where even slight movement can be dangerous.
+Knee immobilizers: We use these after the first few weeks following surgery.
+We recommend them for injuries or surgeries where even slight movement can pose a risk.
 Immobilizers can be removed during physical therapy sessions.

 Knee braces: Unlike immobilizers, knee braces have a metal hinge joint that allows the knee to bend and straighten.
 They provide limited mobility to keep the joint stable and prevent strain or pressure on healing ligaments or tissues.
 Knee braces are also used preventively to avoid injuries, particularly by athletes.